johannhof/difference.rs/README.md

 Using the binary
 -----------------

-text-diff can also be used as a command-line application.
+difference can also be used as a command-line application.
 The best way to install it is using rustle:

 ```
-curl -sf https://raw.githubusercontent.com/brson/rustle/master/rustle.sh | sh -s -- https://github.com/johannhof/text-diff.rs
+curl -sf https://raw.githubusercontent.com/brson/rustle/master/rustle.sh | sh -s -- https://github.com/johannhof/difference.rs
 ```